 Biofeedback is a technique that gives the person with PD information about how speech sounds or how it is being produced to make it sound the way it does.
 Biofeedback can also be a therapy tool drawing on relaxation techniques or other techniques to help an individual gain voluntary control so that a desired response can be achieved.
 An example would be trying to achieve a certain vocal loudness or vocal pitch.
 Biofeedback techniques will help the individual target the loudness level that is appropriate for the speaking task.
 Visual and auditory biofeedback is a major component of patient education, self-monitoring skills and documentation of treatment effectiveness.
 Technology is rapidly developing and there are many adept devices at surprisingly low cost.
-Software for biofeedback of speech production is available at:
+Some websites that offer specialized software for biofeedback of speech production are: